EpiphanySoft/switchit/README.md

     $ node examples/alias.js thee
     Let's prepare a cup of tea.

-The special alias `default` specifies the action a command container should take when no sub-command is specified.
+The "empty string" command specifies the action a command container should take when no sub-command is specified.
 Our [`git` mock application](examples/git)'s `remote` command has a special [`ListRemote`](examples/git/remote/ls.js) command as default.
 These are the contents of [`examples/git/remote/index.js`](examples/git/remote/index.js):